Raj-pro/CICD-pipeline-DevSecOps/README.md

 This project is inspired by the tutorial:
 **DevSecOps End to End CICD Project | DevOps Engineer | SonarQube + OWASP + Trivy + Docker + Jenkins**

-The goal is to build a secure and automated CI/CD pipeline that ensures code quality, checks for vulnerabilities, and deploys applications seamlessly using the `wanderlust` application as an example.
+The goal is to build a secure and automated CI/CD pipeline that ensures code quality, checks for vulnerabilities, and deploys applications seamlessly using the `simple` application as an example.

 ---